daattali/beautiful-jekyll/capstone/about.md

 - For more information on becoming a partner, see our [partner information page](/capstone/partner_info).
 - For guidelines on submitting a proposal, see our [proposal page](/capstone/proposal).
 - For various important dates and deadlines, see our [timeline and procedures page](/capstone/timeline).
+- For information about how we handle confidentiality and intellectual property assignment (for projects that require this) see our [legal documents page](/capstone/guide-to-mutual-nda-ip/).
 - For a list of past projects, see our [past projects page](/capstone/past_projects) and [this page](https://masterdatascience.ubc.ca/why-ubc/partners).